-But the challenge for most people, is figuring out how to get from where you are, to where you need to be.
+But the challenge for most people is figuring out how to get from where you are, to where you need to be.
 This is where open communication channels come in.
-Giving employees a platform to voice up about their areas of need allows the company to tackle real needs instead of prescribing solutions.
-It could be about improving communication with their superiors, peers, and subordinates or how to manage conflict well.
+Empowering employees to voice their needs leads to addressing real issues, such as communication improvement and conflict resolution.

 Introduce regular cross-cultural sharing sessions

-Introducing regular cross-cultural sharing sessions among employees can help promote cultural awareness and better understanding in a diverse workplace.
-Employees can take turns facilitating small group discussions that address communication practices and scenarios through the lens of their own culture.
-Using Pigeonhole Live's chat feature for discussions like these can help to include remote workers as well.
+Cross-cultural sharing sessions among employees can promote cultural awareness and understanding in a diverse workplace.
+Small group discussions can be led by employees, addressing communication practices and scenarios through the lens of their own culture.
+Pigeonhole Live's chat feature can also help include remote workers.

 Appoint diversity champions at every level

 The responsibility for implementing culture change is often left to HR managers.
-While this scope of accountability is necessary, an organisation can only go so far by relying on HR alone for D&I implementation.
+While this scope of accountability is necessary, an organization can only go so far by relying on the human resource department alone for D&I implementation!
 It takes teamwork and ownership at every level for change to truly take place from within.

-Appoint a diversity champion at each level of the organisation so they can be the real influence that’s needed on ground.
-HR managers can then give D&I champions the right support needed to fulfill their role, with the ability to eventually “pass the mantle” on to someone of their choice.
+Appoint a diversity champion at each level of the organization so they can be the real influence that’s needed on the ground.
+HR managers can then give D&I champions the right support needed to fulfill their role, with the ability to eventually pass the mantle on to someone of their choice.

-The quest to support the development of leaders from all ethnic backgrounds, will require organisations to take a step back and understand what ‘leadership’ looks like for a diverse workforce.
-It may then call for an objective redefinition ‘leadership’, followed by many changes in current workplace norms.
+The goal to support the development of leaders from all ethnic backgrounds will require organizations to take a step back and understand what "leadership" looks like for a diverse workforce.
+This may require a deliberate redefinition of leadership, followed by a series of necessary changes in the existing workplace norms.

 |Pigeonhole Live, for example, can help with the implementation of D&I by facilitating communication between HR managers and diversity champions at every level of the organization.